diina-gh/melody-ionic-cordova/README.md

 ## Cordova
 The command `ionic serve` will start a live-reload server for your project in a web browser.
 When changes are made to any HTML, SASS, or JavaScript files, the browser will automatically reload.
 ###
 With Cordova, you can test right in a simulator or use your own phone.
-To set up and the app on your phone, use the following commands:
+To set up and run the app on your phone, use the following commands:
 ```npm
 ionic cordova platform add android
 ```